Key takeaways:

 To receive a master license, applicants must work for four years as a licensed journeyman and pass the licensing exam.

-South Carolina offers two master license classifications; mechanical and residential.
-To get an electrical contractor license of either classification, applicants must work for two years as a licensed journeyman, pass the licensing exam, and submit a financial statement.
+South Carolina offers two contractor license classifications: mechanical and residential.
+To obtain an electrical contractor license in either classification, applicants must work for 2 years as a licensed journeyman, pass the licensing exam, and submit a financial statement.
 Mechanical contractors must also obtain the required bonds and insurance.

 South Dakota